-If your attendance falls to 85% or below, in any unit of competency you will be at risk of not being able to meet the critical aspects of assessment and may not be able to achieve the qualification in 2024.
-We deliver 9 block weeks of 5 training days, 45 days, 85% is 39 days.
+If your attendance falls to 85% or below, in any unit of competency you will be at risk of not being able to meet the critical aspects of assessment and may not be able to achieve the qualification in 2025.
+We deliver 9 teaching blocks consisting of 5 training days, 45 days, 85% is 39 days.